wp-plugins/nextgen-facebook/readme.txt

 **The *Free* version of NGFB Open Graph is not really "Free"** -- it has taken many months to develop, test, fine-tune and support.
 The *Free* version is a complete, stable, well supported, and feature rich plugin.
 If you appreciate the work and effort I've put into this plugin, please [purchase the Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) as a way to help with the continued development and support of NGFB Open Graph.

-<a href="http://wordpress.org/support/view/plugin-reviews/nextgen-facebook">A short "Thank You" note and rating on WordPress.org</a> is also very much appreciated. ;-)

-Thank you,

-js.

 = Q. How do I install the Pro version? =

 Updating to the Pro version is simple and easy -- click on the "Purchase the Pro Version" button on any NGFB Open Graph settings page.
 After purchasing the Pro version, an email will be sent to you with installation instructions and a unique Transaction ID.
 Enter your unique Transaction ID on the Advanced settings page, and after saving the changes, an update for NGFB Open Graph will appear on the WordPress Updates page.
 Update the NGFB Open Graph plugin from within WordPress, as you would any other plugin, to download and activate the new Pro version.